From low-rank retractions to dynamical low-rank approximation and back: New retraction-based time stepping algorithms

-For the sake of completeness, a third scheme can be obtained by combining the AFE and the RH schemes.
-Replacing the intermediate forward Euler step of the RH scheme with a AFE update defines what we call the Accelerated Ralston-Hermite scheme (ARH).
+For the sake of completeness, a third scheme can be obtained by combining the AFE and the PRH schemes.
+Replacing the intermediate forward Euler step of the PRH scheme with an AFE update defines what we call the Accelerated Projected Ralston--Hermite scheme (APRH).
 It is defined by the recursive relation

 where $\ddot Y_k$ is given by~\eqref{eq:accelerationDLRAatStepK}.